Pictured are Wright, Hammond and City of Gulf Breeze Assistant Fire Chief Scott Kasper

 The Carnegie Hero Fund Commission on Tuesday awarded 18 civilians for “acts of extraordinary heroism,” and David E. Hammond of Gulf Breeze was one of the recipients.

 Hammond is credited with saving a friend and tenant, Stephanie Wright, from burning inside a Gulf Breeze home on July 28, 2016.

-Wright, 47, who suffers from MS and uses a wheelchair, was in her bedroom at night time when a fire believed to have been caused by the charging of an electronic hover board started in another bedroom on the same end of her one-story house.
+Wright, 47, who suffers from MS and uses a wheelchair, was in her bedroom when a fire believed to have been caused by the charging of an electronic hover board started in another bedroom on the same end of her one-story house.
 “My animals were on the end of my bed, and I saw a fire in my son’s room,” she said.

 Wright called 9-1-1 and spoke with a dispatcher.
 “Hurry up!” she can be heard saying on an audio recording of the conversation.
 She said dark smoke was entering her room, it was getting “very hot” and she was having to use a pillow to cover her mouth to talk to the dispatcher, who told her everyone needed to get out of the house.
 “I’m handicapped,” she stated.

 Wright used another phone to call, Hammond, 64, retired business operator.

 Hammond said after he heard her say “I can’t breath, I can’t breath” he rushed to the scene, thinking she was entangled in medical equipment but instead seeing a “giant flame shooting up” from the home.